 Indirect Costs (Overhead): Indirect costs must be included in research contract budgets.
 Refer to UPEI’s Contract Research Policy for more details.

-Signing Authority: The Vice-President, Research and Graduate Studies is authorized to sign research contracts on behalf of the University in accordance with the UPEI Signing Authority Policy.
+Signing Authority: The Associate Vice-President Research and Dean of Graduate Studies and the Vice-President, Academic and Research are authorized to sign research contracts on behalf of the University in accordance with the UPEI Signing Authority Policy.
 Research contracts must be between the University and the sponsor, and should not be written in the name of an individual, or Department.

 Contract Research Policy